01-mu/back-directory/docs/development.md

 ## Notes

 - State lives in `~/.local/state/back-directory/bd.sqlite3` (or `$XDG_STATE_HOME`).
-- History is shared across shells, but each session has its own cursor and cancel state.
+- History is isolated per session; each session has its own cursor and cancel state.
 - Session keys default to TTY + shell PID, so each shell is its own session unless overridden via `BD_SESSION_ID`.
 - Directory changes are captured via `chpwd`; no `cd` wrapper or per-prompt writes.